 One of the most important things to remember with the sponge applicator is because it is a porous material, they are 100% not meant to be used for longer than a few applications.
 Especially because you are getting it wet and dry so often, bacteria can grow very fast.
 Sponges need to be replaced monthly, if not more frequently.
-Some sponges are meant to be a one time use only, so make sure you look at what type of sponge you are getting.
+Some sponges are meant to be one-time use only, so make sure you look at what type of sponge you are getting.

 The OG Beauty Blender Sponge

 There are many knock-offs of these out there, but don’t be fooled.
 Like I stated before, you get what you pay for.
 These sponges are made specifically to be lightweight and spread the foundation more.
-Knock offs will be heavier and soak up more product in the end, therefore, wasting your money and giving you a cake face.
+Knock-offs will be heavier and soak up more product in the end, therefore, wasting your money and giving you a cake face.

 Beauty blender sponge works great for sheer to medium coverage.